CERC-AAI/byte_models/scripts/abc-midi/README.md

 #### Configuration
-clone the directory for abc->midi conversion.
+clone this repo for abc->midi conversion.
 Same repository was mentiond in the paper for convesion.
 ```
     cd path/to/scripts/abc-midi
     git clone git@github.com:xlvector/abcmidi.git